 - Have proper transition materials to help new club leadership function efficiently and effectively (returning clubs only).

-Upon the advice and consultation of other University officials, the Student Activity Center may require a prospective student organization to complete the Sport Club Program application process and become accepted as a member as a condition of becoming a recognized student organization.
+Upon the advice and consultation of other University officials, the Student Activity Center may require a prospective student organization to complete the Sport Clubs Program application process and become accepted as a member as a condition of becoming a recognized student organization.

-Upon the advice and consultation of other University officials and legal counsel, the Department of Campus Recreation and the Sport Club Program retains the right to prohibit any sport or activity in which the risk of serious and/or fatal injury is deemed to be unacceptably high.
+Upon the advice and consultation of other University officials and legal counsel, the Department of Campus Recreation and the Sport Clubs Program retains the right to prohibit any sport or activity in which the risk of serious and/or fatal injury is deemed to be unacceptably high.